rhaiscript/book/src/start/bin.md

 `rhai-dbg` &ndash; The Rhai Debugger
 -----------------------------------

-Use `rhai-dbg` to run Rhai scripts.
+Use `rhai-dbg` to debug a Rhai script.

-Filenames passed to it as command line arguments are run in sequence.
+Filename passed to it will be loaded as a Rhai script for debugging.

 ### Example